wp-plugins/humancaptcha/readme.txt

 == Screenshots ==

-1. screenshot1.png shows how the question slots seamlessly into the comments section of the WordPress site.
+1. screenshot-1.png shows how the question slots seamlessly into the comments section of the WordPress site.

-2. screenshot2.png shows the administration section of the Outerbridge HumanCaptcha plugin.
+2. screenshot-2.png shows the administration section of the Outerbridge HumanCaptcha plugin.

 == Changelog ==

+= 0.2 =
+* (30 Aug 2011) Fixed session_start issue

 = 0.1 =
-- (25 Aug 2011) Initial Release
+* (25 Aug 2011) Initial Release

 == Upgrade Notice ==

+= 0.2 =
+* Updated to improve plugin compatability.

 = 0.1 =
-- This is the initial release.
+* This is the initial release.